 SALVATION ARMY, SPRING VALLEY CORPS works throughout Rockland County to provide food and other services to those in need, including providing after-school programs for at-risk children and youth.
 Every year during the holidays volunteers from Germonds help by ringing the bell during their Red Kettle drive to help raise money to support the Salvation Army’s many programs in the community for people and families in need.

 MEALS ON WHEELS OF ROCKLAND’S mission is to enhance the wellness of Rockland’s older adults and their families by providing services that support their safety, independence and health.
-The Covered Cupboard Program provides non-perishable food packaged in shoeboxes for use when inclement weather prevents volunteers from safely delivering meals to homebound adults.
+The Blizzard Boxes Program provides non-perishable food packaged in shoeboxes for use when inclement weather prevents volunteers from safely delivering meals to homebound adults.
 In the Fall, Germonds, along with Busy Bee Playschool, assembles and delivers Covered Cupboards to Meals on Wheels.
 Children in the congregation help wrap and decorate the shoeboxes.

 SEW BE IT is a Germonds fellowship group that provides opportunities for the congregation who like to sew or craft to make no-sew fleece blankets and to sew projects for charity such as sundresses for Little Dresses for Africa, children’s hospital gowns, and walker bags.
 Sew Be It meets the first Saturday of every month.

 UNITED HOSPICE OF ROCKLAND provides end of life care for county residents, either at home or at their Joe Raso Hospice Residence.
 Members of Sew Be It make no-sew fleece blankets for patients in hospice care, and most recently have focused on making these blankets for Veterans.